Guide to Narcissistic Victim Syndrome

 The freeze response, as previously discussed, can become a coping mechanism for those suffering from Narcissistic abuse, causing them to become immobilized in situations where they feel threatened or overwhelmed.

-Living with a narcissistic individual the victim will be super vigilant, their flight response constantly on the alert, and their stress hormone, cortisol will be at super high levels.
-At times this leads to a point of overwhelm and the freeze response kicks in to protect the brain.
+Living with a narcissistic individual, you will be super vigilant, your flight response will be constantly on alert, and your stress hormone, cortisol, will be at super high levels.
+At times, this leads to a point of overwhelm, and the freeze response kicks in to protect the brain.

 9. Restlessness